-Inside Serena Williams' modern and luxurious Miami home
+Inside Serena Williams' modern and luxurious Florida home

 Credit: Architectural Digest

-Inside Serena Williams' modern and luxurious Miami home
+Inside Serena Williams' modern and luxurious Florida home

-When Serena Williams purchased her waterfront home in north Miami, she was embarking on a new journey.
+When Serena Williams purchased her waterfront home north of Miami, she was embarking on a new journey.
 After over 20 years, the tennis star was leaving the home she'd shared with her sister, fellow tennis champion Venus, to lay down roots in her own primary residence.

 While she already owned and spent time in other secondary properties, this was an emotional milestone: "I was moving away from Venus for the first time in my life, so I wanted it to be really meaningful," Williams told Architectural Digest.

-Note: This article was updated to clarify the location of the home which is not in Miami but north of of the city.